mwwhited/BinaryDataDecoders/src/Notes.md

 * Figure out how to make rptproj have a publish target
   * use new publish mode to replace robocopy from build.bat script
 * change github build back to yaml from linux script
+* figure out how to make sql package either conditional on linux or actually build on ubuntu